proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 +++
-title = "Text processing on the Command Line - my portfolio" date = 2024-07-06T22:04:28+02:00 description = "In this article I share my enthusiasm for text processing on the unix command line.
+title = "Text processing on the Command Line - sharing my tools" date = 2024-07-07T13:48:28+02:00 description = "In this article I share my enthusiasm for text processing on the unix command line.
 First I just list some of the underlying principles and common tools; then I share the various text processing tools I myself have written over the years.
 Some of the larger tools are accompanied by screencast videos to quickly give you an impression of what they can do."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["cli","nlp","text processing on the command line","terminal","unix philosophy","linux"]
+tags = ["cli","nlp","text processing on the command line","terminal","unix philosophy","linux","console"]
 categories = []

 [extra]
 cover = "myclicover.jpg"
 +++

-# Text processing on the command line - my portfolio
+# Text processing on the command line - sharing my tools

 ## Introduction